opengl-tutorials/ogl/beginners-tutorials/tutorial-6-keyboard-and-mouse/index.markdown

 * 1024/2 - xpos means : how far is the mouse from the center of the window ?
 The bigger this value, the more we want to turn.
 * float(...) converts it to a floating-point number so that the multiplication goes well.
 * mouseSpeed is just there to speed up or slow down the rotations.
-Finetune this at will, or let the user choose it.
+Fine-tune this at will, or let the user choose it.
 * += : If you didn't move the mouse, 1024/2-xpos will be 0, and horizontalAngle+=0 doesn't change horizontalAngle.
 If you had a "=" instead, you would be forced back to your original orientation each frame, which isn't good.

 We can now compute a vector that represents, in World Space, the direction in which we're looking